Florida Responsible Vendor Training

 Florida Responsible Vendor Act

+Do-it-yourself compliance using our online Florida training courses.
+With the tools from this link, you can fully comply with the program requirements.
 If you are not interested in the Florida Responsible Vendor Alcohol Program, you can still use our courses to comply with insurance carrier Responsible Alcohol Manager and Server Training requirements.

 If you need help, use our Contact Us web page and click Send.

-Frequently Asked Questions for Florida
+Florida Frequently Asked Questions

 The Florida alcohol certification is valid for 3 years from the issue date.